Learning how to meditate for beginners can be a challenge for someone just starting a meditation practice.

 4. Embrace your feelings.
 You can meditate when you’re feeling content or dealing with major stress.
 Remember that your emotions are temporary and you decide how to respond to any situation.

 5. Watch closely.
 Lock your eyes onto a chosen object.
 Pick a candle with a flickering flame or a tree bough swaying in the breeze.

 6. Chant out loud.
 Fill your mind with a spiritual mantra or an inspiring saying of your own.
 Repeat it 3 times.

 7. Reach out and touch.
 Many religions use beads to count prayers and maybe even avoid falling asleep.
 Try wearing a bracelet or holding a charm in your palm as a trigger to bring your mind back to a beautiful and wholesome state.

 Brief Meditations: When to Do It

-Let go of stress and boost your concentration with a quick meditation session.
+Let go of stress and boost your concentration with a quick how to meditate for beginners session like the 3-minute meditation above.
 Learn some guided meditation for beginners techniques online or Google “meditation for beginners youtube” to get an idea of how to go about learning meditation.

 While instant meditation products are often disappointing, you can enjoy greater peace of mind in just a few minutes a day simply starting with how to meditate for beginners ideas and techniques online.
 That’s a miracle worth celebrating.